 While powerful and cost-effective, chlorine bleach must be used with water in the proper strength to provide the best results.
 Chlorine bleach is both light and temperature-sensitive.
 That's why liquid chlorine bleach is always sold in an opaque bottle to prevent exposure to light.
 Excessive heat also affects stability; so it is important to store chlorine bleach at around 70 degrees F.

 Whether the bottle is opened or not, it will lose potency within six to 12 months after purchase.
 It will not "go bad" and cause excessive harm because the chemical ions revert to hydrogen and oxygen just like water.
 It just won't be as effective at disinfecting and cleaning.

 To be effective as a disinfectant, there must be a 5.25% to 6.15% concentration of sodium hypochlorite in the product.
-Whether the bleach is a brand name like Clorox or a house brand.
-It is worth your time to read the fine print on the bleach bottle labels; especially if you need to disinfect a surface.
-Not all chlorine bleach formulas are that strong; so read the labels and follow the instructions.
+Whether the bleach is a brand name like Clorox or a house brand, it is worth your time to read the fine print on the bleach bottle labels; especially if you need to disinfect a surface.
+Not all chlorine bleach formulas are the same strength; so read the labels and follow the instructions.